John Gilchrist (Province of Canada politician)

-John Gilchrist (February 9, 1792 - September 15, 1859) was a physician and political figure in Canada West in the Province of Canada.
+John Gilchrist (February 9, 1792 - September 15, 1859) was a medical doctor and political figure in Canada West in the Province of Canada.

 Personal information

 He was born in Bedford, New Hampshire in 1792 and studied at the medical school at Yale College and Dartmouth College.
 He apprenticed as a physician in Goffstown, New Hampshire and came to Hamilton Township in Upper Canada around 1817, swearing allegiance to the Crown on January 5, 1818.
 He was licensed to practise medicine in 1819; he set up practice first at Cobourg and later Peterborough.
 Gilchrist served as surgeon for the local militia.
 He moved to Otonabee Township, where he set up a sawmill and gristmill on the Indian River with Zacheus Burnham and later opened a general store and distillery.
 The settlement of Gilchrist’s Mills (later Keene) developed around these mills.
 He served as a director of the Cobourg Harbour Company and as chairman of the building committee for the Upper Canada Academy at Cobourg.